-If the Client fails to supplement the margin, on accounts in CFDs and TMS Markets service variants, when the margin level drops to 50%, the "Stop Out" order is activated, which involves the automatic closing by OANDA TMS of the position that brings the greatest loss on accounts in CFDs and TMS Markets service variants.
+If the Client fails to supplement the margin, for the TMS Connect, TMS Trader and TMS Prime services, when the margin level drops to 50%, the "Stop Out" order is activated, which involves the automatic closing by TMS Brokers of the position that brings the greatest loss for the TMS Trader, TMS Prime and TMS Connect systems.
 If the position bringing the greatest loss is from the market on which a transaction cannot be concluded at a given time, then the position traded at that time which brings the second largest loss is closed.